 UK film and TV travel itineraries

-For the ultimate screen tourism tours, follow our itineraries below, which pack in some of the best filming locations the UK has to offer.
+For the ultimate screen tourism tours, follow our itineraries below, which pack in some of the best filming locations and UK breaks across the country.
 Start early to fully experience the different worlds of your favourite films and television series.

 Choose this itinerary to spend a full day in exploring several filming locations around beautiful Cornwall.
 Head to Holywell Bay, where "Poldark" is filmed, to enjoy the dramatic landscape you've seen on screen.
 You'll even have the opportunity to join a horse-riding experience and replicate the scenes with Ross Poldark and his beloved horse, Seamus.
 Less than a 25-minute drive south along the coast is St Agnes Head, which is where viewers left Ross and Demelza at the end of series one.